 The Food and Drug Administration must: (1) coordinate with clinical centers, investigators, and advocates to support investigational new drug applications in order to hasten clinical trials for CCM, and (2) support appropriate requests for designation of drugs for use in rare subpopulations of CCM patients as orphan drugs.
 (Orphan drugs are drugs developed to treat rare medical conditions and are eligible for certain incentives.)

 Actions Timeline

-- May 20, 2015: Introduced in Senate - May 20, 2015: Read twice and referred to the Committee on Health, Education, Labor, and Pensions.
+- May 22, 2015: Referred to the Subcommittee on Health. - May 20, 2015: Introduced in House - May 20, 2015: Referred to the House Committee on Energy and Commerce.